bufbuild-ru/docs/docs/format/tutorial/index.md

 > We recommend completing the [Buf CLI quickstart](../../cli/quickstart/) for an introduction to the `buf format` command.

 Formatting your Protobuf files using a consistent and standardized style is a critical aspect of ensuring the readability and maintainability of your codebase.
 The Buf CLI provides a simple and powerful solution for enforcing this.
-With the `buf format` command, you can ensure that your Protobuf files adhere to industry best practices.`buf format` rewrites Protobuf files according to an opinionated [style](../style/), so it has no configuration options.
-No need to waste time and energy deciding how `.proto` files ought to be formatted — the tool decides so you don't have to.In this tutorial, you'll learn how to solve some common formatting problems with `buf format`.
+With the `buf format` command, you can ensure that your Protobuf files adhere to industry best practices.

+`buf format` rewrites Protobuf files according to an opinionated [style](../style/), so it has no configuration options.
+No need to waste time and energy deciding how `.proto` files ought to be formatted — the tool decides so you don't have to.

+In this tutorial, you'll learn how to solve some common formatting problems with `buf format`.

 ## Usage and examples